unswsecsoc/2025-scones-ctf/misc/offline-gdb/writeup.md

 (it's very cool to see how the syntax highlighting differs for the exact same piece of code haha)

 So now we have RCE.
-Using this we can run `ls` to get the flag file's name, and then print it out yields the flag.
+Using this we can run `ls` to get the flag file's name, and then print it out to yield the flag.

 ### Flag(s)